kenjennings/Atari-csm45/README.md

  * in assembly, then an assembly data block, or a
  * DATA line for BASIC.
  *
- * The blocks above will be output for each orientation.
- * All data in normal orientation is output first,
- * Then vertically mirrored, horizontally mirrored, and
- * horizontally+vertically mirrored.
  */

+The block of comments and data described above will be output for each orientation.
+Use command line option -d to choose output.

+-d n == Normal output.
+-d h == Horizontally mirrored.
+-d v == vertically mirrored.

 ---